 Railinc Corporation is a for-profit subsidiary of the Association of American Railroads (AAR) that delivers both data as a service (DaaS) and software as a service (SaaS), offering a compelling suite of commercial and industry products, as well as valuable information resources to employees in the freight rail space.
 The Railinc website attracts two different types of customers: Industry users (comprised of Class I Railroads and other authorized organizations) and Commercial users (all other organizations seeking to leverage Railinc’s unique tools and data).
 The access to Class I Railroad data and targeted tools for both types of customers sets Railinc apart from other players in the fright rail technology space.

 Before development on the industry website began, Railinc contracted DesignHammer experts to do a 14-week long, comprehensive assessment project on the existing site to identify its pain points, potential, and to provide recommendations for the future website build.
 This data-driven analysis of the assessment project findings became a fundamental building block in the Project Plan, which DesignHammer collaborated with Railinc to compose.
 The primary goals outlined in the Project Plan were to create a new, modern website with improved linking of content, better information architecture, and an updated look and feel to make a more effective marketing tool.
 A key component of this website build was to migrate a large amount of existing content (including 1500 total files, 40 product pages, and 15 supporting resources) from Railinc’s existing CMS in order to preserve tagging and redirect URLs that were already used within supporting documentation.

-Discovery: Meetings were held with various Railinc stakeholders and teams to capture details of existing functionality and workflow.
+Discovery & Planning: Meetings were held with various Railinc stakeholders and teams to capture details of existing functionality and workflow.
 DesignHammer and Railinc collaborated to determine areas where improvements could be made and to determine if any functionality was no longer necessary.
-These discovery meetings covered design and user experience; content entry, support, and maintenance; hosting; and content migration.
+These discovery meetings covered design and user experience; content entry, support, Hosting & Maintenance; and content migration.

 Once the look and feel and user experience were well defined, DesignHammer produced a custom theme for the Railinc website that reflects their identity as a modern software and technology provider supporting the North American rail system.